simulogics/prosperousuniverse-docs/content/wiki/faq/_index.md

 ### What do the numbers in parenthesis next to the planet plots means?

 The **(+###)** is the number of "ghost plots" or the number of plots taken that is over the capacity of the planet.
-For your first base, you are permitted to start on any planet (including full planets).
+For your first base, you’re permitted to start on any planet (including full planets).
 If the planet is at capacity, the number of ghost plots increases.
 This allows new players to be able to settle any initial planet without hindrance.

-Do note that for any subsequent base, you are unable to settle planets that are capacity.
+Do note that for any subsequent base, you’re unable to settle planets that are capacity.
 If a regular plot player is reaped (due to inactivity), the first ghost plot takes its place.

 ### What does it mean when a contract is "closed"?